replicantzk/monorepo/README.md

 *Own your intelligence.*

-The Replicant Network is an open-source decentralized AI inference network.
+The Replicant Network is a decentralized AI inference network.
 You can download the desktop app to earn credits for serving requests routed to you from our OpenAI-compatible API.
 Credits are used to make requests to the API for inference.
 Join the [Discord](https://discord.gg/yvWPVCS7NH) server and read the [TLDR](https://replicantzk.com/about/tldr) and [quickstart](https://replicantzk.com/docs/quickstart/api) guides on our [site](https://replicantzk.com) to learn more.

 ## Components